 This new feature has also an impact on the XML version of the listener log files.

 To configure the following parameters, you have to edit the listener.ora using an editor of your choice.
 After changing the parameters, a restart of the listener is required.

 $> lsnrctl stop $> lsnrctl start

-The parameter LOG_FILE_NUM_<Listener> defines the maximum number of kept logfiles.
-There is no default value defined, which results in an indefinitely number of logfiles.
+The parameter LOG_FILE_NUM_<Listener> defines the maximum number of kept log files.
+There is no default value defined, which results in an indefinite number of log files.

 LOG_FILE_NUM_LISTENER = 3

-The parameter LOG_FILE_SIZE_<Listener> controls the maximum file size of a listener logfile in MB.
-Per default the logfile can increased until 300 MB.
+The parameter LOG_FILE_SIZE_<Listener> controls the maximum file size of a listener log file in MB.
+Per default, the logfile can increase until 300 MB.

 LOG_FILE_SIZE_LISTENER = 2